mhjlam/MonoGrass/README.md

 Collection of old Computer Graphics course assignment implementations ported from XNA to MonoGame

 #### TODO
-* Add heightmap model / shader
 * Improve camera
-* Attach shader to model instead of scene
+* Attach shader to model instead of to scene
+* Refactor super awkward terrain rendering code